muhammadawais991/NoteApp/README.md

 # NotesApp - Note Taking App

-NoteMe is a full-stack note-taking application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+NoteApp is a full-stack note-taking application built using the MERN stack.
 It provides a seamless user experience for managing notes with features like JWT authentication, user management (login and signup), CRUD operations on notes (add, update, delete), pinning notes, and searching notes.

 ## Key Features